kc1r74p/autorender/docs/README.md

 1. Takes gopro hero *.mp4 parts
 2. renders overlay metadata, which is taken from .mp4 stream (gps track, spd, time, lat, long, distance)
 3. renders overlays over parts
-4. concats all parts to one track
+4. concats all parts to one track as .mp4

 #### Options/Features:
 * Overlay frame rate can be changed - Default 2 FPS